gitops-cp4d/non-olm-cp4d-gitops/readme.md

     - Apply the top-level ArgoCD Application (`cp4d-gitops.yaml`)
     - Output ArgoCD dashboard login information

-5. Any further changes (including enabling/disabling cartridges by commenting/uncommenting their resources in `kustomization.yaml` after Software Hub installation is completed) should be committed and pushed to your Git repository directly.
-ArgoCD will automatically detect and synchronize all changes from Git.

-6. Installation will likely take over 1 hours or more depending on the number of services enabled

-7. To access the platform the following commands can be used to get the route, username and password.
+5. After the basic Software Hub Platform (`1-cluster-scope/` and `2-namespace-scope/` resouces) installation completes, the credentials and URL can be retrieved by:
+    - Retrieving from Argo CD dashboard:
+    Open the `post-cpd-print-creds` Job under the `post-installation` Application and view its logs.
+    - Retrieving with `oc` command: please replace `<instanceNS>` with the same values from values.yaml
         ```
-    oc get route cpd -n <instance-namespace> -o jsonpath='{.spec.host}'
+        oc logs job/post-cpd-print-creds -n <instanceNS>
-    oc get secret platform-auth-idp-credentials -n <instance-namespace> -o jsonpath='{.data.admin_username}' | base64 --decode && echo
-    oc get secret platform-auth-idp-credentials -n <instance-namespace> -o jsonpath='{.data.admin_password}' | base64 --decode && echo
         ```
+        or
+        ```
+        oc get route cpd -n <instanceNS> -o jsonpath='{.spec.host}'
+        oc get secret platform-auth-idp-credentials -n <instanceNS> -o jsonpath='{.data.admin_username}' | base64 --decode && echo
+        oc get secret platform-auth-idp-credentials -n <instanceNS> -o jsonpath='{.data.admin_password}' | base64 --decode && echo
+        ```

+6. Any further changes (including enabling/disabling cartridges by commenting/uncommenting their resources in `kustomization.yaml` after Software Hub installation is completed) should be committed and pushed to your Git repository directly.
+ArgoCD will automatically detect and synchronize all changes from Git.
+Installation will likely take over 1 hours or more depending on the number of services enabled

 ## Development Guide

 - You are welcome to contribute more dependencies or cartridges.
 Please follow the existing layered directory structure for expansion.